JuliaLang/PackageCompiler.jl/docs/src/index.md

 PackageCompiler is a Julia package with two main purposes:

-1. Creating custom sysimages for reduced latency when working locally with packages that has a high startup time.
+1. Creating custom sysimages for reduced latency when working locally with packages that have high startup time.

 2. Creating "apps" which are a bundle of files including an executable that can be sent and run on other machines without Julia being installed on that machine.